TNR11/Guessing_Game/README.md

 <h1>Guessing Game</h1>

 <h2>Description</h2>
 This simple game prompts the user to guess the capital city of a random country.
 If the user's guess is incorrect the program lets the user know and tells them the correct capital city.
-If the user's guess is correct the program tells them they are correct and also shows the population of the city.
+If the user's guess is correct the program tells them they are correct and also shows the population of the country.
 <br />